plandes/grsync/README.md

 As mentioned in the [usage](#usage) section, symbolic links pointing to any file in a repository are *froozen*, which means that integrity at thaw time is ensured.
-However, links **not** pointing to a repository are currently persisted, but the files and directories they point to are not.
+However, links **not** pointing to a repository are persisted, but the files and directories they point to are not.

 A future release might have a *follow symbolic links* type functionality that allows this.
 However, for now, you must include both the link and the data it